 Congratulations!
-If you met the requirements outlined, above, it's time to apply to PEMAC for your MMP Certification.
+If you have met the requirements outlined above, it's time to apply to PEMAC for your MMP Certification.

-- Gather the transcripts of any courses you have taken and/or your PLAR letters and save/scan them to .pdf format
+- Gather the transcripts (official or unofficial) of any courses you have taken and/or your PLAR letters and save/scan them to .pdf format

 - Fill out the online application for PEMAC MMP Certification form, upload your transcripts and pay your certification fees.

 Maintaining your MMP Certification